Szarlotka aka Polish apple pie is a popular dessert in every Polish home, cafe and bakery.

 First, separate egg yolks from the whites and set them aside.

 In a large bowl combine flour and baking powder.
 Stir well.
 Add the butter (cut into small pieces), 4 egg yolks and vanilla extract.
 Knead together until dough is smooth.
+If the dough feels too dry, add 1-2 tablespoons of cold water, a little at a time.
 You can use a food processor, but I prefer to form the dough by hand.
 It’s just faster, better and less dishes to wash.

-Form the dough into a ball, flatten it slightly and wrap it in plastic wrap.
+Divide the dough into two parts (one larger than the other, 1/3 and 2/3), flatten it slightly and wrap in plastic wrap.
 Place in the fridge for about 30 minutes, while you prepare the apple filling.

-For the filling, wash the apples, peel them, remove the cores and cut them into small cubes.
-Optionally you can grate them.
+Wash the apples, peel them, remove the cores and cut them into small cubes.
+Optionally you can grate them (see the second part of the recipe).

 I like to use Red Delicious apples but you can try Honeycrisp, Braeburn, Pink LadyPour or Golden Delicious.